Perafan18/cashier-openpay/readme.md

 }
 ```

-Cashier assumes your Billable model will be the App\User class that ships with Laravel.
+Cashier assumes your Billable model will be the `App\User class that ships with Laravel.
 If you wish to change this you can specify a different model in your `.env` file:

 ```dotenv
 OPENPAY_MODEL=App\User
 ```

 ### API Keys
 Next, you should configure your Openpay keys in your .env file.
-You can retrieve your Stripe API keys from the Openpay control panel.
+You can retrieve your Openpay API keys from the Openpay control panel.

 ```dotenv
 OPENPAY_PUBLIC_KEY=-your-openpay-public-key-